 “These drugs may work by enhancing the effects of gamma-aminobutyric acid (GABA) in the brain.
 Gamma-aminobutyric acid is a neurotransmitter, a chemical that nerves in the brain use to send messages to one another.
-Gamma-aminobutyric acid reduces the activity of nerves in the brain and increasing the effect of GABA with a benzodiazepine, reduces brain activity.”
+Gamma-aminobutyric acid reduces the activity of nerves in the brain and increases the effect of GABA with a benzodiazepine, reducing brain activity.”
 (Ogbru, 2019)

 Benzos can be very addictive and habit-forming because they make people feel so good.
 It is also difficult to stop using them once a person starts because they have extremely uncomfortable withdrawals, that can be potentially life-threatening.

 Inland Detox can help with benzodiazepine addiction and withdrawal.
-Our team of professionals are specialized in detox care and residential treatment for benzos and many other drugs.
+Our team of professionals is specialized in detox care and residential treatment for benzos and many other drugs.

 Symptoms of Benzo Use